 However, when it comes to its benefits, not all cinnamon is equal.
 Ceylon (true) cinnamon is far superior to the more common Chinese or Cassia cinnamon.

 Although both varieties of cinnamon contain the compound coumarin, Cassia cinnamon has higher amounts than Ceylon cinnamon does.
-Coumarin can be harmful to your health in large does, potentially leading to liver and kidney toxicity, and can also act as a blood thinner.
+Coumarin can be harmful to your health in large doses, potentially leading to liver and kidney toxicity, and can also act as a blood thinner.

 One way to tell the difference between Cassia and Ceylon cinnamon is by how it looks in its rolled “cinnamon stick” form.
 Cassia cinnamon has a darker color, is hard, hollow and typically rolled in only one layer, while Ceylon cinnamon is softer and lighter in color and rolled in layers.25